 Ian Herdell is inspired by the beauty and structure of forms found in nature and brings that into his furniture designs.
 "I find that each tree has a story to tell, a snapshot into its unique life.
 My designs incorporate and harness the knots, splits, rot, spalting, special grain and sculpting done by insects, wind and weather.
-At times I also highlight these 'imperfections' with inlaid shells to continued above on next column to the right
+At times I also highlight these 'imperfections' with inlaid shells to bring more attention to them."
+Among his influences are the simplicity and beautiful craftsmanship of Asian woodwork and the diagrams and sketches by naturalists of past centuries

-130 E. West St, Southport, NC 28461 • 910.457.5450 • franklinsquareaallerv.com
+130 E. West St, Southport, NC 28461 • 910.457.5450 • franklinsquaregallery.com